 Asian Pacific American Coalition of Carthage (APACC)

-Pagan Forum seeks to give those interested or involved in any Pagan faith a safe and comfortable location to discuss their practices, experiences, and questions.
-We also hope to welcome other, non-Pagan members to help inform and educate those who are curious or otherwise interested in Pagan faiths.
-We aim to clear up misconceptions regarding those who practice Paganism and help spread knowledge and awareness about these religions.
+Pagan Forum gives those interested or involved in any Pagan faith a safe and comfortable location to discuss their practices, experiences, and questions.
+The organization also welcomes other, non-Pagan members to help inform and educate those who are curious or otherwise interested in Pagan faiths.
+Pagan Forum attempts to clear up misconceptions regarding those who practice Paganism and help spread knowledge and awareness about these religions.

 Jewish Awareness Association

-Jewish Awareness Association is intended for more than people with Jewish backgrounds.
+Jewish Awareness Association isn’t just for people with Jewish backgrounds.
 It is open to everyone who wishes to learn about a religion and culture that has had a tremendous impact on the world.
-We discuss Jewish history, culture, tradition, values, religion, and current events.
-One of the goals of this organization is to dispel current myths about Judaism through exploration of stereotypes, prejudices and bias, and through comparisons with other established religions.
+The organization discusses Jewish history, culture, tradition, values, religion, and current events.
+One of the goals of this organization is to dispel current myths about Judaism through the exploration of stereotypes, prejudices, and bias, and through comparisons with other established religions.